 Mozilla

-Christoph manages Security & Privacy Engineering at Mozilla and has over a decade of experience in Secure Systems Development.
-His work ranges from designing secure systems with fail safe defaults to fighting cross site scripting as well as preventing man-in-the-middle attacks.
-Christoph received his PhD in Computer Science from the University of California, Irvine where he based his research on information flow tracking techniques within web browsers.
+Christoph has over two decades of experience in software engineering and computer security.
+His work ranges from designing secure systems with fail-safe defaults to fighting cross-site scripting to preventing man-in-the-middle attacks.
+He received his PhD in Computer Science from the University of California, Irvine, where he focused his research on information flow tracking techniques within web browsers.

 Security Researcher